 Sized to allow grout to freely flow up the drill hole.

 Soil Nail Grout.
 The minimum compressive strength for grout should be 1,500 pounds per square inch (psi) at 3 days, and 3,000 psi at 28 days, as tested in accordance with ASTM C109.
 If sand is used in the grout mixture, it shall meet the requirements of subsection 703.02.
 A batch ticket shall be supplied for each grout delivery to be used during construction of the soil nail wall.
 If grout is mixed on site, all materials shall be weighed and recorded prior to mixing or incorporation into the mixer.
 The water/cementitious ratio and specific gravity may be used as a primary quality control of the neat cement grout mix if the Contractor can demonstrate the materials and mix design consistently produce a grout of the minimum specified strength.
-Neat cement grout cubes shall be molded and tested on the grout used in production soil nails and the adjacent test soil nail.
+Neat cement grout cubes shall be molded by the Contractor in the presence of the Engineer and tested by the Department on the grout used in production soil nails and the adjacent test soil nail.

 Fine Aggregate.
 Fine aggregate shall conform to subsection 703.02.